 (6) May not perform any task or function that does not appear on the verification sent to the nursing technician's employer by the nursing program in which the nursing technician is enrolled.
 This document verifies that the nursing technician has demonstrated the ability and is safe to perform these tasks and functions.
-If the nursing technician is requested to perform any task not verified by the nursing program, the nursing technician must inform their supervisor that the task or function is not within their scope and must not perform the task.1.
-Shall function only under the supervision of the registered nurse.
+If the nursing technician is requested to perform any task not verified by the nursing program, the nursing technician must inform their supervisor that the task or function is not within their scope and must not perform the task.

 There shall be written documentation from the Nursing education program attesting to the Nursing technician's safety and preparation in the procedures of medication administration.
-(Revised 8 2020)
+(Revised 8/2020)